-To be honest the inspection challenges of a foreclosed home are greater.
-Some people leave their home in very serious disrepair to the point where we have seen houses where they yanked out the plumbing supply lines and let active leaks destroy the home, I’m personally shocked on how much damaged a disgruntled homeowner can do to a foreclosed home !”
+The challenges of inspecting a foreclosed home are greater.
+Some people leave their home in very serious disrepair, to the point where active leaks destroy have the home.

-There are many possible conditions that could drastically affect the desirability and value of a property if it is in foreclosure.
+There are many possible conditions that could drastically affect the desirability and value of a property in foreclosure.
 Vandalism is commonplace in homes left vacant.
-Distressed homeowners facing foreclosure aren’t motivated to perform regular maintenance and in some cases become bitter and actually take fixtures and appliances with them when they leave.
+Homeowners facing foreclosure aren’t motivated to perform regular maintenance and in some cases become bitter and take fixtures and appliances with them when they leave.

-We have inspected hundreds of foreclosed homes.
-It is not uncommon to discover missing light fixtures and ceiling fans, missing plumbing fixtures, missing kitchen appliances, missing and damaged heating and air conditioning systems, cut wires and clogged piping.
-The potential for costly defects could actually be greater with a home that is in foreclosure.
+It is not abnormal to discover missing and damaged heating and air conditioning systems, cut wires, clogged pipes, leaking roofs, and mold.
+The potential for costly repairs is much greater with a home that is in foreclosure.

-The problem is compounded because the previous homeowners are not available to provide the disclosure statements that would be required if the property was not in foreclosure.
-Without a professional home inspection buyers of homes in foreclosure could be in for big surprises.
+In addition, the previous homeowners are not available to provide the disclosure statements that would be required if the property was not in foreclosure.
+Buyers of foreclosed homes are often in for big surprises.